UBC-CS/cpsc330-2025W2/syllabus.md

 | CPSC 330 T1K | Fri      | 11:00 - 12:00       | MCLD 3008              |
 | CPSC 330 T1L | Thu      | 09:00 - 10:00       | CEME 1215              |

-**Office Hours**

-Tutorials for this course will be conducted by TAs and follow an office hours format.
-Attendance at tutorials is optional.
-However, participating will allow you to engage in more personalized discussions with TAs, providing you with valuable one-on-one time and an opportunity to deepen your understanding of machine learning concepts.
-For office hours schedule, please refer to the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).
+**Tutorials**

+Tutorials for this course will be conducted by TAs, who will guide you through additional exercises and demos on the content covered each week.
+A bonus of up to 2% will be added to your final grade for attending tutorials.

 ## Teaching Team

 **Instructors**:

-- [Giulia Toti](https://www.gtoti.com/), OH: Wednesdays, 4:00 - 5:00 pm @ ICCS 231
+- [Giulia Toti](https://www.gtoti.com/), OH: Thursdays, 11:15 am - 12:30 pm @ ICCS 231
-- [Varada Kolhatkar](https://kvarada.github.io/), OH: Wednesdays, 11:30 am @ ICCS 237
+- Mehrdad Oveisi, OH:
+- Firas Moosvi, OH:

 ### Course co-ordinator
 - Anca Barbu (cpsc330-admin@cs.ubc.ca), please reach out to Anca for: admin questions, extensions, academic concessions etc.